gmccreight/Memorize_Python/site/why.md

 challenging, time-consuming, and remained equally so over time.
 For that reason, I wasn't creating nearly as many cards as I could consume.

-My inability to create enough cards to keep my busy led to look for a scalable solution.
+My inability to create enough cards to keep me busy reviewing led to look for a scalable solution.
 That solution is the [Memorize Python](https://github.com/gmccreight/Memorize_Python) project.

 ### The Memorize Python Project